hanggrian/rulebook/README.md

 # Rulebook

-Additional third-party [rules](rules.md) for lint tools, meant to be used in conjunction with official ones.
+[Third-party rules](rules.md) for lint tools, meant to be used in  conjunction with official ones.
 Most of the rules are opinionated personal code style mandate.
 However, some already exists in other linters, providing the same experience across languages.

 | Language | Linter | Main Rules |